Snark Designs: Introduction

 The remaining sections deal with each of the snarks stated in the theorems.
 We give actual designs for a few chosen numbers as well as decompositions of certain multipartite graphs.
 These are used these in combination with group divisible designs to construct the complete graphs required to prove the theorems.
 The decompositions were created and checked by a computer program written in the C language.
 They were checked again by a simple {\sc Mathematica} program.
 A further check was made by a more sophisticated {\sc Mathematica} program which reads the text of the paper and extracts for appropriate analysis anything that looks like a graph edge set or a graph decomposition.
 It is hoped that this threefold verification, perhaps reinforced by the Bellman's assertion, ``What I tell you three times is true'', \cite{Carr}, will help persuade the reader that the results presented in Sections~\ref{sec:first}--\ref{sec:last} are correct.

 For our purposes a graph $G$ has vertices $V(G) = \{1, 2, \dots, v\}$ for some positive integer $v$ and, since there are no isolated vertices, it is defined by its edge set $E(G) = \{\{i,j\}: i,j \in V(G), i \sim j\}$.
 In the main body of the paper we specify the edge sets that we actually used in our computations.
-Pictures of some of the graphs can be found in \cite{RW}, \cite{Math-Snarks} and \cite{OPRS}.
+To save space we do not provide illustrations for the graphs of 22 vertices; the interested reader will have no trouble in confirming that our edge sets account for the twenty isomorphically distinct non-trivial snarks of this order.
+Pictures can be found in \cite{RW}.
 If $G$ has $e$ edges, the numbers of occurrences of $G$ in a decomposition into $G$ of the complete graph $K_n$, the complete $r$-partite graph $K_{n^r}$ and the complete $(r+1)$-partite graph $K_{n^r m^1}$ are respectively